28 Days Later: Alternative endings

 The DVD extras include three alternative endings, all of which conclude with Jim dying.
-One of these was filmed, which involved Jim dying of his gunshot wounds.
-In another, Jim dreams of the accident that left him in a coma as he dies from his gunshot wounds.
-The third, a more radical departure, was presented only in storyboards; instead of Frank being killed by soldiers after being infected, the other survivors tie him up and discover a research laboratory at the blockade, where Jim undergoes a blood transfusion in order to save Frank.
-The US cinematic release included one of the alternative endings after the film's credits in response to intense online debates over whether or not it was a more appropriate conclusion than the official ending.
+The first alternate ending involves Jim dying of his gunshot wounds in a hospital despite Selena and Hannah's efforts to save him, concluding with the two of them leaving the hospital to an unknown fate.
+The US cinematic release included this ending after the film's credits in response to intense online debates over whether or not it was a more appropriate conclusion than the official ending.
+In the second, Jim dreams of the accident that left him in a coma as he dies from his gunshot wounds.
+The third, a more radical departure, was presented only in storyboards; instead of Frank being killed by soldiers after being infected, the other survivors tie him up and discover a research laboratory at the blockade, where Jim undergoes a full blood transfusion in order to save Frank, at the cost of his own life.
+This ending was never filmed due to Boyle and Garland agreeing that it lacked plausibility.

 Music

 The film's score was composed by John Murphy, featuring electric guitar and atmospheric electronic production.
 It also features tracks from Brian Eno, Grandaddy and Blue States, and was released in a combined score and song compilation in 2003.
 A heavily edited version of the track "East Hastings" by the post-rock band Godspeed You!
 Black Emperor appears in the film, but the track is excluded from the soundtrack, because Boyle could only obtain the rights to use it in the film.

 28 Days Later: The Soundtrack Album was released on 17 June 2003.
 A modified version of the track "In the House - In a Heartbeat" was used as the character Big Daddy's theme in the 2010 film Kick-Ass.
 The same song was played in the 2012 advertisement campaign of Louis Vuitton, "L'Invitation au voyage".
 In 2019, the song was remixed and used in the video game Metro Exodus.